mlswg/mls-architecture/draft-ietf-mls-architecture.md

 be largely performed autonomously (e.g., without user interaction) by the clients themselves for the `x509` Credential type.

-In contrast, when MLS clients use the `basic` Credential type, then some other mechanism must be used to verify identities.
-For instance the Authentication Service could operate some sort of directory server to provide keys, or users could verify keys via an out-of-band mechanism.
+In contrast, when MLS clients use the `basic` Credential type, some other mechanism must be used to verify identities.
+For instance, the Authentication Service could operate some sort of directory server to provide keys, or users could verify keys via an out-of-band mechanism.